An American Opera Enthusiast Is Born...in Mexico

 If more people were able to hear opera singers for the first time when they were still giggly, insecure, hopeful, shy, eager, and adorable, a lot more people would go to the opera.

-Recently, I was given the privilege - one I didn't deserve having never been to the opera - of being invited by a Mexican friend to attend the “final exams” of aspiring opera singers at the Angela Peralta Theater, Mazatlán’s opera house and fine arts academy.
+Recently, I was given the privilege - one I didn't deserve having never been to an opera performance - of being invited by a Mexican friend to attend the “final exams” of aspiring opera singers at the Angela Peralta Theater, Mazatlán’s opera house and fine arts academy.

-Now, before a crowd of approximately hundred guests in a small adjacent art gallery salon, each student sang their chosen piece with either no music or no more than a few bare piano key notes as accompaniment.
+Before a crowd of approximately hundred guests in a small adjacent art gallery salon, each student sang their chosen piece with either no music or no more than a few bare piano key notes as accompaniment, played by their instructor.

-Which mattered not one bit, as the pianist was Maestro Enrique Patron de la Rueda, who is considered the foremost director of opera of his generation in Mexico.
-The opera program here in the city is of such renown that students come from all over Latin America for the opportunity to work with him.
+The pianist was Maestro Enrique Patron de la Rueda, who is considered the foremost director of opera of his generation in Mexico.
+The opera program in Mazatlán is of such renown that students come from all over Latin America for the opportunity to work with him.

 This night he gently corrected, encouraged, and cajoled them from stage right, at times breaking the fourth wall and joking directly with the spellbound audience.

 By the time they make it to the venues where you might see them perform, large opera houses in major cities, they will be polished proud professionals, beyond our reach, just as opera was economically beyond mine.

 I certainly couldn’t afford tickets as a young professional.
 Even though relatively affluent by my 40’s, I had never had enough exposure to develop the enthusiasm necessary to fork over $100 a ticket plus recruit a companion willing to do the same.